 FREE TRAINING | Understanding How Children Learn To Read

 Want FUN activities to do with preschoolers?
 Want to feel confident about children’s reading?
-In Understanding How Children Learn To Read, you’ll learn: As in all our trainings, you can ask me a question for a personal reply using our question form.
+In Understanding How Children Learn To Read, you’ll learn: As in all our trainings, you can ask me a question for a personal reply using our discussion areas.
 Parent or teacher, you’ll get FUN tips to help children with important skills. […]

 Work is the Healer